-Power laws as presented here are useful for a wide range of space weather applications, from Faraday rotation methods \citep[e.g.][]{kooi2022_faraday} to flux rope models \citep[e.g.][]{isavnin_2016,weiss_2021_fit,weiss2024distorted, sarkar2024}.
-They also prove particularly useful for ICME magnetic field modeling of in situ observations of ICMEs that are detected near the Sun--Earth line.
+Power laws as presented here are useful for a wide range of space weather applications, from Faraday rotation methods \citep[e.g.][]{kooi2022_faraday} to flux rope models \citep[e.g.][]{isavnin_2016,weiss_2021_fit,weiss2024distorted, sarkar2020infros,sarkar2024}.
+For studying solar energetic particle (SEP) propagation \citep[e.g.][]{rodriguez-garcia_2025sep_cloud, wijsen2025}, results of flux rope models often influence how SEPs are accelerated, transported and distributed in the ambient solar wind.
+It could be possible that remote sensing methods, such as combining observations and models of type IV radio bursts \citep[e.g.][]{husidic2025_gyrotype4}, may shed light on the magnetic field strengths at distances below our in situ limit of 0.07 au, to improve our statistics close to the Sun.

+Our results prove particularly useful for ICME magnetic field modeling of in situ observations of ICMEs that are detected near the Sun--Earth line.
 If a spacecraft far upstream of Earth detects an ICME (at sub-L1 distances), it can transmit the observed in situ magnetic field data to Earth, which results in longer forecast lead times compared to those possible with spacecraft impacted by the ICME at the L1 point.
 The application of power laws to the sub-L1 magnetic field data then allows to model the field magnitude of the ICME at the distance of Earth, which is useful for improving CME space weather forecasts.
-This has recently been demonstrated with STEREO-A and Solar Orbiter \citep{laker2024,weiler2025, davies2025_solo}, with first attempts going back to \cite{lindsay1999} and \cite{kubicka2016}.
+This has recently been demonstrated with STEREO-A and Solar Orbiter \citep{laker2024,weiler2025, davies2026_solo}, with first attempts going back to \cite{lindsay1999} and \cite{kubicka2016}.
 Mission concepts that use spacecraft on distant retrograde orbits \citep[DRO,][]{henon1969, perozzi2017}, which allow spacecraft as part of a fleet to temporarily reside near the Sun--Earth line, so far include ESA HENON, planned to be launched in 2026 \citep{cicalo2025henon}, and ESA SHIELD (as of 2025 in an early planning phase).
 They build on the Space Weather Diamond \citep{cyr2000} and MIIST mission concepts \citep{lugaz2024ssr}.
 Further studies need to be undertaken to better understand the CME magnetic field evolution in detail with multi-spacecraft observations from 0.8 to 1.0~au, as these are the distances spacecraft on DROs can be placed on to find an optimal trade-off between forecast lead time, accuracy and number of spacecraft needed for such an orbital configuration.